West Lothian Council

-West Lothian Council is the local government authority for West Lothian council area.
+West Lothian Council (Comhairle Lodainn an Iar) is the local government authority for West Lothian council area.

 History

 West Lothian District Council

 Local government across Scotland was reorganised in 1975 under the Local Government (Scotland) Act 1973, which replaced the counties and burghs with a two-tier structure of upper-tier regions and lower-tier districts.
 West Lothian became a district within the Lothian region.
 Under that system, the authority was named West Lothian District Council.
 West Lothian district took its name from the historic county of West Lothian, which had covered a similar but not identical area.

 West Lothian Council

 Local government was reorganised again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts created in 1975 and established 32 single-tier council areas across Scotland, one being West Lothian.

+In 2025, parts of the council were affected by a significant cyber attack.

 Political control

 The council has been under no overall control since 2007, with a Labour leader since 2012.

 The first election to West Lothian District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1975 has been as follows: